Myth 1: My company is too small to be the target of an attack.

 In short, you are putting yourself at risk if you aren't putting in place at least the most basic security measures.

 Myth 2: We don't have any information of value.

 Even casual computer users typically have some information of value on their systems.
-Does your browser remember your login credentials? banking information, personal information that could be used for identity theft.
+Does your browser remember your login credentials?
+Any banking information or personal information that could be used for identity theft or fraud is valuable.